 Buttermilk is required in many recipes for a few reasons.
 Without it, certain breads or cakes wouldn’t quite taste right.
 Here are a few more reasons why buttermilk is necessary:

 When a recipe calls for it, you will notice if it is missing.
-Making your own will help save money and add flavor and texture to your breads, cakes and other recipes.
+Making your own will help save money and add flavor and texture to your baked goods like this cheddar cheese skillet cornbread bread.

 Methods